Marco-Mendivil-Carboni/TFG-code/README.md

 # Final Project of Marco Mendívil Carboni

-This repository contains the code of my final project at university (excluding binaries, output files, images and pdf's).
+This repository contains the code of my final project at university.
 The objective of the project is to simulate with Langevin (and Brownian) dynamics a coarse-grained model of a polymer and investigate some of its equilibrium and dynamical properties.

 ## Contents